 Here is a warning to us all.
 The Argentine state is taking control of the country’s privately-managed pension funds in a drastic move to raise cash.

 Jesse has a similar take:

-As a rule of thumb, the worst possible time to convert lump sum savings
+As a rule of thumb, the worst possible time to convert lump sum savings into a fixed income annuity would be when interest rates are historically low.

-equivalent to buying long term bonds at a time when interest rates are historically low.
+Although products may vary, this is roughly equivalent to buying long term bonds at a time when interest rates are likely to increase, substantially reducing your principal in real terms, and eroding your fixed returns through inflation.

 The effort is being spear-headed by Mark Iwry of the Treasury and Phyllis Borzi of the Department of Labor.
 Here is a paper written on the subject by Mark Iwry when he was at the Brookings Institution.